casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/deploy.md

 - `WASM FILE PATH`: The session-path argument should point to the location of your compiled ERC-20 WASM file

 :::note

-- If you are performing the deploy on the Mainnet, we recommend trying several put deploys on the Testnet to understand the exact amount required for that deploy.
-Refer to the [note about gas price](/docs/dapp-dev-guide/deploying-contracts#a-note-about-gas-prices) to understand more about payment amounts and gas price adjustments
+**We currently do not refund any tokens as part of a deploy.**

-- Also, we currently do not refund any tokens as part of a deploy
+For example, if you spend 10 CSPR for the deployment and it only costs 1 CSPR, you will not receive the extra 9 CSPR.
+Refer to the [computational cost and gas amounts](https://casper.network/docs/design/execution-semantics#execution-semantics-gas) for further details.

-  Eg:- If you spend 10 CSPR for the deployment and it only costs 1 CSPR, you will not receive the extra 9 CSPR.
-Refer to the [computational cost and gas amounts](https://casper.network/docs/design/execution-semantics#execution-semantics-gas) for further details
+Before performing the deploy on the Mainnet, we recommend trying several put deploys on the Testnet to understand the exact amount required for that deploy.
+Refer to the [note about gas price](/docs/dapp-dev-guide/deploying-contracts#a-note-about-gas-prices) to understand more about payment amounts and gas price adjustments.
 :::

-Find the sample command below:
+Find the sample *put-deploy* command below:

 ```bash
 casper-client put-deploy \